hannobraun/hanno.braun-odw.eu/website/content/notes/3d-printer-issues-clogged-nozzle/index.md

 #### The Problems

-After switching filaments from a dark-colored PLA to {{ ext_link(text="Fillamentum NonOilen", url="https://www.fillamentumnonoilen.com/") }}, I saw discoloring on the first few prints.
+After switching filaments from a dark-colored PLA to [Fillamentum NonOilen](/notes/fillamentum-nonoilen-on-prusa-mini/), I saw discoloring on the first few prints.

 {{
     preview_image(